makerdao/mips/MIP45/mip45.md

 - `vat.suck`s DAI to the `kpr` as an incentive if eligible
 - fires the `Redo()` event

 An auction that has expired or which is currently offered at a value higher than the oracle threshold will likely not complete at favorable values.
 The system therefore provides a direct incentive to `Clipper.redo` the auction, resetting it's expiration and setting the starting price to match the current oracle price + buf.
 The redo includes the same Dai incentive to the keeper as the `Clipper.kick`, which is based on the flat fee plus the governance-defined percentage of collateral.
 There is one exception to this incentive.
-If the `tab` or `lot * price` remaining is under the `ilk.dust` limit, then there will be no incentive paid to `redo` the auction.
+If the `tab` or `lot * price` remaining is under the `Clipper.chost` limit, then there will be no incentive paid to `redo` the auction.
 This is to help prevent incentive farming attacks where no keepers bid on dusty lots, and `Clipper.redo` is called repeatedly.
 If auctions in this state build up, governance may choose to pay a keeper to clean them up.

 ### MIP45c17 Shutdown (Global Settlement, Emergency Shutdown)